 Motivating your employees can be a difficult process.
 Maybe you try financial incentives or office recognition like “Employee of the Month.”
 These can only be so successful because true motivation needs to come from within.
-Here are some basics to help you motivate your workforce.
+Here are some basics on how to motivate employees.

 Every employee is driven by a different set of needs.
 Abraham Maslow studied these needs and has a set of five particular needs pertaining to the workplace.